 Starting a new business can be all the more complex in a foreign country.
-Here are some pointers on starting a business in Luxembourg.
+Here are some pointers on starting a business when living in Luxembourg.

 This handy guide from Expertise in Labour Mobility includes information on business culture, hierarchy, negotiations and etiquette in Luxembourg.

 Some resume mistakes are obvious while others are consciously repeated – what CV mistakes do you need to avoid on your CV?
 Here Hays lists the six common resume mistakes you should stop doing now.

 So you have begun your job search, prepared your CV and now you’re getting yourself interview-ready.
 Use the SWOT analysis to your advantage and follow these helpful tips to succeed in your job interview and land your dream job.

 Good preparation can maximise your opportunities at job fairs.
 Stand out from the crowd using these six steps to improve your chances of finding a job.